 Click here for a PDF of the Strategic Plan At-A-Glance

-This year, the Paul C. Reinert, S.J.
-Center for Transformative Teaching and Learning (CTTL), formerly the Reinert Center for Teaching Excellence, celebrates its 15th year as a formal teaching center serving both faculty and graduate students at Saint Louis University.
+In 2012, the Paul C. Reinert, S.J.
+Center for Transformative Teaching and Learning (Reinert Center), formerly the Reinert Center for Teaching Excellence, celebrated its 15th year as a formal teaching center serving both faculty and graduate students at Saint Louis University.
 Established in 1997 through a faculty initiative, the Center grew out of the successful Teaching Resource Room (created for graduate students in 1992).
-Since then, the Center has enjoyed increasing success and support from faculty and administrators alike, and it has begun to move from a period of formation into a period of transformation.
+Since then, the Reinert Center has enjoyed increasing success and support from faculty and administrators alike, and it has begun to move from a period of formation into a period of transformation.

 The state of the Reinert Center for Transformative Teaching and Learning is strong, but we have much work to do if we are to increase our reach across the University, to improve the quality of our services and programs, and to enhance our reputation.
 We are confident that, with continued support from faculty and administrators, we can achieve the goals laid out in this strategic plan and that we can continue to add value to SLU.
 As we head into this new period of transformation, we commit to honoring the values and traditions that have shaped our work over these last 15 years and to find innovative new ways to live out our mission.
 And we commit ourselves fully to doing so in ways that express the Ignatian Pedagogical Paradigm.